Mokholo-Enhle-Imbali/PROG6221-POE_part3-Mokholo-Enhle-Imbali/README.md

 # Memory Update:
 The chatbot can now remember topics that the user likes and, when asking a question about that topic, the chatbot will state that it remembers that the user likes the topic

+# Changes during final part

-# Activation Update
+# NLP Update
-To start using the chat bot, the user must first enter their name.
-Once they have entered their name, the chatbot will say: hello [name], to which the user must respond with either of the following responses:
-"hi"
-"hello"
-"hi chatbot"
-"hello chatbot"
+the chatbot can now naturally handle conversations by picking up on certain keywords within the user's input (Natural Language Processing)

+# Log update
+the chat bot can now also save what the user is asking, along with a summary of what the question is about and the timestamp

+# Quiz update
+there is now a feature where the chatbot will quiz you on cybersecurity. you just have to ask it to quiz you

+# wpf conversion
+the application is now a Windows Presentation Foundation application, making the interation between the user an chatbot smoother.